 - Integration of variable incentives payout with the payroll software in a timely manner

 - It addresses the personal tax impact on the employee along with the company’s tax return

 Compensation from LTIP, if implemented effectively, encourages employees to continue in your establishment for a definite period; while aligning business targets with the strategic goals of your company.
 Unfortunately the real problem is that most companies still look at such incentives as expenses and not as capital investments.
 This organisational mentality needs to change towards building a dedicated workforce that will provide greater ROI in the long run.

-To keep yourself updated on the latest in the compensation and incentives space of the HR domain, just enter your email id and hit subscribe below!
+To keep yourself updated on the latest in the compensation and incentives space of the HR domain, just enter your email id and hit subscribe above!
 We promise not to spam.